Keilir

-In March 2021 the mountain began to emit earthquakes followed by a fissure lava eruption further southwest at Fagradalsfjall.
+In March 2021, there were earthquakes reported near the mountain, followed by a fissure lava eruption further southwest at Fagradalsfjall.

 Formation

-Keilir was formed during a subglacial fissure eruption which concentrated in the end at one vent.
-Except the cone, also some small subglacially formed hills to the north are results of this eruption.
+Keilir was formed during a subglacial fissure eruption, which concentrated in the end at one vent.
+Additionally, some small, sub-glacially formed hills to the north are results of this eruption.

 Eruptions under the Weichselian glaciers on Reykjanes Peninsula

-When stratigraphy is considered in detail, it tells about the different parts of this eruption: The eruption thawed the glacier ice and formed a subglacial lake in which the volcano continued to develop.
-The water very soon touched the magma within the vent and caused explosive activity.
-Tephra set down in layers into the subglacial lake.
-With time, the tephra built up a hill and small elongated mountain over the vent(s).
-When such an eruption is continued over a longer time span, the water in the end does not reach the vent(s) any more and lava begins to flow.
+Detailed stratigraphy addresses the different parts of the eruption.
+The eruption thawed the glacier's ice, forming a subglacial lake within which the volcano continued to develop.
+The lake's water made contact with the magma within the vent, causing explosive activity.
+Tephra then settled down into the subglacial lake in layers, building up into a hill and small, elongated mountain covering the vent(s).
+Like other eruptions of this kind, when continued over a longer period of time, the water eventually does not reach the vent(s) any more, at which point lava begins to flow.

-In the top region of Keilir, there is a small cap of lava (area of lava cap 0,020 km2) which could mean that the volcanic mountain is a tuya (the lava being from subaerial eruptions at the end of the eruption series) or perhaps just represents a volcanic plug (the lava cooled and plugged up the vent).
+In Keilir's top region, a small cap of lava (0.020 km^{2}) could mean that the volcanic mountain is a tuya, if the lava is from subaerial eruptions that occurred at the end of the eruption series.
+Alternatively, it could be a volcanic plug if the lava cooled and plugged up the vent.

-Ice thickness and more exact time of eruption in the case of Keilir are not known, just that it took place during the Pleistocene (Weichselian).
+Ice thickness and a more exact time of eruption are not known other than that it place during the Pleistocene (Weichselian).

-Comparison to an Antarctic subglacial tuff cone
+Comparisons to an Antarctic subglacial tuff cone

-Smellie and other scientists newly discovered a similar monogenetic subglacial tuff cone within the ice of Antarctica and could determine the thickness of ice which covered the vent during eruption.
-The Antarctic cone did lie under a polar ice sheet and not a temperate glacier as was the case with Keilir.
-Additionally, the Antarctic cone is much older (around 640 000 years), whereas Keilir is up to 100 000 years old.
-And the tuff cone from Victoria Land, Antarctica, is placed next to known granitic plutonic complexes and seems to be a parasitic cone of a stratovolcano, whereas Keilir is located adjacent to presently active volcanic systems and looks as if it were placed on top of the shield volcano Þráinskjöldur, though the last one is younger than the subglacial formation.
-Interestingly, similar tectonics, rift zones, are behind both expressions of volcanism: the West Antarctic Rift System on the one hand, and in the case of Keilir the Reykjanes Rift as part of the rift zones crossing Iceland.
-Also similar are their rocks – mafic lapilli tuff (in Icelandic: móberg).
+Scientists discovered a similar monogenetic subglacial tuff cone within Antarctica's ice in Victoria Land and were able to determine the thickness of ice that had covered the vent during that eruption.
+However, the Antarctic cone lay under a polar ice sheet, and not a temperate glacier as was the case with Keilir, and is much older—around 640,000 years old—whereas Keilir is up to 100,000 years old.
+There are other key differences: the tuff cone from Antarctica is positioned next to known granitic plutonic complexes and seems to be a parasitic cone of a stratovolcano, whereas Keilir is located next to presently active volcanic systems and looks like it is on top of the shield volcano Þráinskjöldur, which is younger than the sub-glacial formation.
+Both are located on rift zones, with Keilir on the Reykjanes Rift.
+They are composed of similar rocks, mafic lapilli tuff (called "móberg" in Icelandic).

-Landmark
+Use as landmark

-As the mountain is easily recognized from afar, eg. from Reykjavík, but also from sea, it was used as a landmark by fishermen and seamen for many centuries.
+The mountain is identifiable from afar, including from Reykjavík and the sea, so it was used as a landmark by fishermen and seamen for many centuries.